-- Article 29 (1) A qualified consumer organization may engage in services other than services related to the right to demand an injunction as provided by the articles of incorporation, to the extent that it does not adversely affect services related to the right to demand an injunction. - (2) A qualified consumer organization must separate the accounting for each of the services set forth below: - (i) services related to the right to demand an injunction; - (ii) services involved in its activities to protect the interests of a large, non-exclusive group of consumers (excluding the services set forth in the preceding item); - (iii) services other than those set forth in the preceding items (i) and (ii).
+- Article 29 (1) A qualified consumer organization may engage in services other than services related to the right to demand cease and desist or seek injunctive relief as provided by the articles of incorporation, to the extent that it does not adversely affect services related to the right to demand cease and desist or seek injunctive relief. - (2) A qualified consumer organization must separate the accounting for each of the services set forth below: - (i) services related to the right to demand cease and desist or seek injunctive relief; - (ii) services involved in its activities to protect the interests of a large, nonexclusive group of consumers (excluding the services set forth in the preceding item); and - (iii) services other than those set forth in the preceding items (i) and (ii).